MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 But the main point is: **understand what's happening**, not just make it work.

-- You're capturing 50 buffer cycles (≈ 500ms of audio at 48 kHz)
+- You're capturing from a file
 - Each cycle, your lambda processes 512 samples
 - Results accumulate in capture_buffer
 - Then capture_buffer plays to hardware